soupi/pureli/README.md

 - `let!` binds an IO result to a variable
 - `read!` reads a line from the standard input
 - `read-file!` reads a file
-- `print!` writes a line to the standard output
+- `print!` writes to the standard output with newline
+- `display!` writes to the standard output without newline
 - `print-file!` writes a string to a file
 - `pure` raises a pure computation into IO context